-September 2017: As I’m recreating old style html pages and updating in WordPress, it seems hard to believe that this 2007 Blue Ridge Parkway trek was over 10 years ago now!
-It’s one of those deals where it feels like yesterday sometimes.
-My mom joined me for the northbound part of the trip and that was super special.
-We did so much in such a short period of time, but I still don’t feel like I saw enough of it.
+June 2007: My mom joined me for the northbound part of this trip and that was super special.
+We did so much in such a short period of time, but I still don’t feel like I saw enough of it and would be glad to repeat this trip.

 Thanks to Goodyear for helping to sponsor this trip by providing new RV tires for my motorhome.
 Click here for more info and why I stuck with Goodyear.